playnance-games/PlayBlock/Bots Documentation/README.md

         ```

      Ensure that you have the `.env` file in the same directory as your Dockerfile or provide the full path to the `.env` file.

-   - **Example Code:**
-     Under the `src` folder, there is a full example of a working bot that places trades with a random amount and random direction.

 3. **Configuration Parameters:**